sedlabadkar/ProjectorManagementSystem/README.md

 This a maven project, all the dependencies will be handled by maven.
 Use the following commands:

 * `mvn test` - Executes basic tests on the app

 * `mvn -e exec:java -Dexec.mainClass="App"` - Will build and execute the app

 * `mvn clean package` = Generates 2 jar files under target. jar-with-dependencies can be executed as it includes all the dependencies
+	* The resulting jar can be executed as `java -cp target/LeanTaasCodingTest-1.0-SNAPSHOT-jar-with-dependencies.jar App`